Find out everything you will need to know and do before your graduation

 Due to the proximity of some Boards of Examiners meetings in relation to the deadline for receipt of pass lists and online registration, it is usually necessary for the Awards and Ceremonies Team to contact students BEFORE results are known.
 Receipt of any graduation email invite DOES NOT, therefore, imply successful completion of your studies and you must ensure that you meet the above criteria in order to graduate.
 If you are unsure of the date that your Examination Board is sitting, then please contact your departmental secretary, as the Awards and Ceremonies Team does not have a full list of Examination Board dates that are due to take place within the available time.

-Postgraduate students will receive a letter to confirm the conferral of their award after Steering Committee approval, although this will be sent out usually 1-3 weeks after Steering Committee approval has taken place.
+Postgraduate students will receive an email to confirm the conferral of their award after Steering Committee approval, although this will be sent out usually 1-3 weeks after Steering Committee approval has taken place.

-Undergraduate pass lists from May/June Examination Boards, will be available from your department shortly after the Examination Board has met.
+Undergraduate results from May/June Examination Boards, will be available from your department shortly after the Examination Board has met.

-Taught postgraduate lists may be displayed in your department shortly after the Examination Board has met and your department will contact you to confirm the outcome of the Examination Board decision.
+Taught postgraduate students may be contacted shortly after the Examination Board has met by your department will contact you to confirm the outcome of the Examination Board decision.
 It would be reasonable to assume that if your department has contacted you to confirm the Examination Board decision (subject to Senate/Steering approval) which confirms the recommendation of a degree level award, and, they have sent the pass list to Student Administrative Services for approval 5 working days BEFORE the Pass List deadline, then you should be eligible to graduate (providing you have no debts outstanding to the University).

 For research degrees, your name will not be presented on a Pass List until the Doctoral College is in receipt of all documentation, including both External and Internal Examiners' reports, usually after the viva has taken place and any corrections have been submitted and signed off by the Internal Examiner.
 This also includes receipt of your bound copies and CD for the library.
 If you are unsure if you will complete in time, please seek advice from the doctoralcollege at warwick dot ac dot uk before booking any arrangements for your ceremony.